-A single click to Office 365 email backup
+A single click to Microsoft 365 email backup

-If you have no idea where to start or how to back up your Office 365 email, there is a simple answer.
+If you have no idea where to start or how to back up your Microsoft 365 email, there is a simple answer.

 You can restore your entire inbox with a single click; so, have peace of mind knowing that you will always be able to retrieve your data with speed and ease.

-Best of all, it integrates seamlessly with Office 365 so you can log in with your same Microsoft credentials.
-GoDaddy even sets up your Office 365 email backup for you on whichever mailboxes you select for a minimal monthly fee per user.
+Best of all, it integrates seamlessly with Microsoft 365 so you can log in with your same Microsoft credentials.
+GoDaddy even sets up your Microsoft 365 email backup for you on whichever mailboxes you select for a minimal monthly fee per user.